Pedrotyag/haystack/EXTENSION.md

 ## What's an extension?

 An extension is a gem built on top of the core Ruby SDK (`sentry-ruby`) that provides additional functionality or integration support to the users.
-For example, `sentry-rails` and `sentry-sidekiq` are SDK extensions that offer integration support with specific libraries.
+For example, `sentry-rails` and `haystack-sidekiq` are SDK extensions that offer integration support with specific libraries.

 ## Sentry::Integrable